-“Chevron is one of the leading integrated energy companies in the world and the second largest-integrated energy company in the United States.
-Through its subsidiaries that conduct business worldwide, the company is involved in every facet of the energy industry.
-Chevron has had a distinguished history in Egypt since 1937.
-Chevron Egypt Lubricants S.A.E. is a market leader in Egypt in terms of product technology and innovation, and has enjoyed tremendous success over the years in establishing the strong brand equity of Havoline and Delo in Egypt.
-We manufacture lubricants in country for our domestic and export markets in our state of the art lubricants blending facility that uses the most advanced technologies in production and quality control.
-We built a strong distribution network covering Egypt, North Africa, East Africa, and the Levant countries.
-Even though Chevron is 81 years young in Egypt with much accomplished, we believe that the best is yet to come, that the future holds great promise and no better place to be than the cradle of civilization that is Egypt.”
+“Chevron has had a distinguished history in Egypt since 1937.
+Chevron Egypt Lubricants is a market leader and has enjoyed tremendous success in establishing the strong brand equity of Havoline and Delo in Egypt.
+We manufacture lubricants for our domestic and export markets in our blending facility using the most advanced technologies in production and quality control.
+We built a strong distribution network covering Egypt, North/East Africa and the Levant.
+We believe that the best is yet to come.”

 Apex International Energy